-Sugar and spice and everything nice make cold weather’s best bread.
+Sugar and spice and everything nice make the best pumpkin bread.

-Something about pumpkin bread feels perfect right now.
+Something about a pecan pumpkin bread recipe feels perfect right now.
 This recipe is truly excellent, and is the only pumpkin bread I make.
 The combination of pumpkin sweetness and baking spices and mellow orange color makes it just right for autumn and winter’s cozy weather.
 But honestly, I bake it all year ’round.

 Pumpkin bread makes a lovely edible gift, and a perfect addition to a Thanksgiving bread basket.
 (Make some room, biscuits and corn bread.)
 Personally, though, I mainly like to horde it all for myself and have a buttered slice with breakfast, or after dinner with a cup of tea.